 Greece is now firmly established as one of our main hubs of activity, with at least nine separate tours on six itineraries next year.

-In 2017, we are happy to offer our popular two-week Cruising to the Cyclades twice (the May/June one is selling out fast, but the September one still has room).
+In 2017, we are happy to offer our popular two-week Cruising to the Cyclades twice in May and September: Cruising to the Cyclades.
 Its highlights are too numerous to list: since 2016, in addition to breathtaking Santorini, archaeologically wealthy Kos and so many remote islands, it includes Delos, one of the most significant excavations in the Mediterranean.

 Further, we have developed a fascinating new week-long cruise in the Dodecanese, from Kos to Patmos (and back), offering a leisurely and insightful approach to Kos and a series of smaller islands, such as verdant volcanic Nisyros, rugged Kalymnos and Byzantine Patmos.
 It runs in May/June and September, and as a Family Adventure in July.

-On land, we bring you our definitive two-week Exploring Crete, with its wide scope ranging from Minoan palaces via Classical cities and Byzantine painted churches to Venetian fortified cities, its delightful range of local meals and its hand-picked choice of rural and city hotels.
-We have scheduled it twice, in April (already sold out) and May.
+On land, we bring you our definitive two-week, with its wide scope ranging from Minoan palaces via Classical cities and Byzantine painted churches to Venetian fortified cities, its delightful range of local meals and its hand-picked choice of rural and city hotels: Exploring Crete tour.

 Also in May, we are offering our new Exploring the Peloponnese (two weeks, introduced in 2016), a splendid panorama of a region so rich in myth, history and archaeology, featuring as many as six UNESCO World Heritage Sites, complemented by superb places to stay and many forays into the region’s wines and cuisine (for a recent review of the Peloponnese tour, see here).